 In addition to the access listed above, org admins have the following additional abilities:

-Org admins can list and view metadata for all org projects -- projects billed to the org -- even if the project is not explicitly shared with them.
+Org admins can list and view metadata for all org projects (projects billed to the org) even if the project is not explicitly shared with them.
 They can also give themselves access to any project billed to the org.
-For example, when a member creates a new project, project-P, and bills it to the org, he is the only user with access to project-P. The org admin will be able to see all projects billed to the org, including project-P. The org admin can also invite herself to project-P at any time to get access to objects and jobs in the project.
+For example, when a member creates a new project, Project-P, and bills it to the org, he is the only user with access to Project-P. The org admin will be able to see all projects billed to the org, including Project-P. The org admin can also invite themself to Project-P at any time to get access to objects and jobs in the project.

 Org admins can add themselves as a developer to any app billed to the org.
-For example, when a member creates a new app, app-A, billed to the org, he is the only developer for app-A; however, any org admin may add herself as a developer at any time.
+For example, when a member creates a new app, App-A, billed to the org, he is the only developer for App-A; however, any org admin may add themself as a developer at any time.

 In the diagram below, there are 3 examples of how organizations can be structured.

-In this case, org-2 and org-3 bill their work against separate billing accounts.
-This separation of orgs can represent two different groups in one company working in different departments, each with their own budgets or purchase orders, two different labs that work closely together, or any other scenario in which two collaborators would share work.
+In this case, ORG-2 and ORG-3 bill their work against separate billing accounts.
+This separation of orgs can represent two different groups in one company working in different departments, each with their own budgets, two different labs that work closely together, or any other scenario in which two collaborators would share work.

 You can create a non-billable org as an alias for a group of users.
-For example, you have a group of users who all need access to a shared dataset, Cancer Cell Lines.
-You can make an org which represents all the users who need access to the dataset, org-dataset_access, and share all the projects and apps related to the dataset with that org.
+For example, you have a group of users who all need access to a shared dataset.
+You can make an org which represents all the users who need access to the dataset, for example an org named org-dataset_access, and share all the projects and apps related to the dataset with that org.
 All members of the org will have at least VIEW "shared project access" and "shared app access" so that they will all be given permission to view the dataset.
 If a member no longer needs access to the dataset, they can be removed from the org, and will then no longer have access to any projects or apps shared with org-dataset_access.

 For example, in a given group, bioinformaticians can be given CONTRIBUTE access to the projects shared with the entire org, so they can run analyses and produce new data in any of the org projects.
 However, the sequencing center technicians only need UPLOAD permissions to add new data to the projects.
 Analysts in the group will only be given VIEW access to projects shared with the org.
 When you need to add a new member to your group and give them access to the projects shared with the org, you simply need to add them to the org as a new member and assign them the appropriate permission levels.

 This membership structure allows the org admin to control the number of projects billed to the org.
-She can also quickly share new projects with her org and revoke permissions from users who have been removed from the org.
+The org admin can also quickly share new projects with their org and revoke permissions from users who have been removed from the org.

-You can have a billable org where users work independently and bill all of their activities to the org billing account (as specified by the org admin).
+You can request [email protected] to create a billable org where users work independently and bill all of their activities to the org billing account (as specified by the org admin).
 All org members are granted "billable activities access."
 The org members also need to share common resources (e.g. incoming samples or reference datasets).

 In this case, all members should be granted the "shared apps access" and assigned VIEW as their "shared projects access."
 The reference datasets that need to be shared with the org are stored in an "Org Resources" project that is shared with the org, which is granted VIEW access.
 The org can also have best-practice executables built as apps on the DNAnexus system.